Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 <img src="https://fylux.github.io/public/img/list_vec/time.png" width="100%">

 This is such as an interesting graph.
 It's telling us which data structure is better depending on the size of the elements.
-As expected the performance of the vector decreases because of the cost of reallocating so much data, while the performance of the linked list with respect to the vector improve as the element's size increases.
+As expected the performance of the vector decreases because of the cost of reallocating so much data, while the performance of the linked list with respect to the vector improves as the elements size increases.

 <br/>
 ## Memory usage
-Although I've focused in analyzing the performance of these structures, I think that we should also take a look at the memory usage.
+Although I've focused on analyzing the performance of these structures, I think that we should also take a look at the memory usage.
 Unlike speed, memory usage is way more clear how will it behave.
 Hereinafter we will refer to the number of elements as *n* and to the size of the element as *m*.

 The size occupied by a double linked list is given by *m* plus two times the size of the pointer.
 Because the size of the pointer is expected to be 8 bytes, we can ensure that the memory used per element will be at least 16 bytes.

+$$
+n \cdot (16+m)
+$$

 On the other side, the memory occupied by a vector depend on how much memory are we reserving.
 For this analysis, I'm going to consider the most widely used implementation of vector from C++ STL.
 This one reserves twice the space required to store the elements.
 Therefore, the memory used by our vector is given by: